MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

         Returns the `NetworkClient.singleton`.

     -   **isHeadless**
-        Bool that indicates of the application was started in headless mode.
+        Bool that indicates if the application was started in headless mode.

 ## Methods